 In Wellbees, we are working joyfully to merge empirical industry work and evidence-based lab research based on SDT!
 It is such a meaningful goal for us to do so.
 Let’s dive deeper into SDT.

-Many social and psychological theories identify the immediate psychological antecedents of behavior but neglect the origins of such antecedents.
-Many approaches tell us the goal; however, the answer to "How do we get there?" is missing!
+Many social and psychological theories identify the immediate psychological antecedents of behavior, but neglect the origins of such antecedents.
+That is, there are many approaches telling us what the goal is, however the answer for “How do we get there?” is missing!

-The way we design the employee experience (EX) in our platform is inspired by the Self-Determination Theory, which encourages a self-paced and sustainable journey.
-As heard a hundred times, we are focusing on autonomy.
+The way we design the employee experience (EX) in our platform is inspired by the Self-Determination Theory which encourages a self-paced and sustainable journey.
+As you have heard hundred times so far, we are focusing on autonomy.

 1